totalhack/zillion/docs/markdown/readme_intro.md

 **Introduction**
 ----------------

-`Zillion` is a data warehousing and dimensional modeling tool that allows combining and analyzing data from multiple datasources through a simple API.
+`Zillion` is a data modeling and analytics tool that allows combining and analyzing data from multiple datasources through a simple API.
 It writes SQL so you don't have to, and it easily bolts onto existing database infrastructure via SQLAlchemy.
+The `Zillion` NLP extension has experimental support for AI-powered natural language querying and warehouse configuration.

 With `Zillion` you can: